Watch Sunset in London – Everyone who knows me is well aware of my fascination with London.

 As a remarkable piece of history built in the 12th century, it provides a glimpse into the work of Saxon craftsmanship and architecture.

 It doubles to make the perfect venue to hold your wedding.

 With spectacular oak trees that can be up to 250 years old on one side and a picturesque view with scenic greenery on the other, the Marquee site provides the best setting for wedding venues in Berkshire.

 This location was originally designed as a Victorian kitchen garden.

 This makes it one of the most idyllic small wedding reception venues in Berkshire.

-The walled garden, thanks to its brilliant hedges and flowers, will provide a scenic background for wedding photography.
+The walled garden, thanks to its brilliant hedges and flowers, this green garden will provide a scenic background for wedding photography.

 With all the stylish scenery, the Wickham house provides an excellent venue in Berkshire for your corporate end year parties or even for that unforgettable day.